• Skip to primary navigation

 Instructions

 • Measure brown sugar and white sugar into a large mixing bowl.
 Microwave butter for 10-20 seconds until softened.
-Don't let the butter melt completely.
+Don't let the butter melt completely, we just want to soften it a bit.

-• Using an electric or stand mixer, cream butter and sugars together on low speed for 1-2 minutes until smooth.
+• Add butter to sugars.
+Using an electric or stand mixer, cream butter and sugars together on low speed for 1-2 minutes until smooth.

-• Add egg, egg yolk, vanilla, molasses & chopped ginger paste.
+• Add egg, egg yolk, vanilla, molasses and chopped ginger paste into the bowl.
 Mix on low for 1-2 minutes, stopping to scrape the bowl with a spatula when necessary.

 • Add a third of your dry ingredients to wet ingredients and mix on low until incorporated.
 Repeat until all dry ingredients have been mixed in, stopping to scrape the sides of the bowl with a spatula when necessary.
 Do not over mix the batter.